jaredthirsk/PwdLess/README.md

 A description of each configuration item:
 ```
   "PwdLess": {
-    "Totp": {
+    "Nonce": {
-      "Expiry": `int: the number of minutes to pass before a TOTP expires`,
+      "Expiry": `int: the number of minutes to pass before a nonce expires`,
-      "Length": `int: the maximum length of a TOTP (cutoff at 36)`
+      "Length": `int: the maximum length of a nonce (cutoff at 36)`
     },
     "Jwt": {
       "SecretKey": `string: the key used to sign the JWTs to prevent it from being tampered, should only be present here and in your API for JWT validation`,